Marcus Hutchins: WannaCry

 The WannaCry ransomware attack had started around 12 May 2017; using an exploit in Microsoft Windows' Server Message Block, it quickly spread from its initial point of injection believed to be in North Korea to over 230,000 computers in 150 countries within the day.
 Computers infected were seemingly locked out from use and could be unlocked only if the user sent a quantity of Bitcoin to a given account.

 Hutchins had become aware of WannaCry the afternoon of 12 May, and though he had been on vacation, he began reverse engineering the code from his bedroom.
-He discovered that the malware was tied to an odd-looking domain name, suggesting the malware would be part of a command-and-control structure common to botnets, but to his surprise, the domain name was not registered.
+He discovered that the malware was tied to an odd-looking domain name, iuqerfsodp9ifjaposdfjhgosurijfaewrwergwea.com, suggesting the malware would be part of a command-and-control structure common to botnets, but to his surprise, the domain name was not registered.
 He quickly registered the domain and set up servers at Kryptos Logic within it to act as honeypots, allowing them to track the infected computers.
-While the WannaCry worm continued to spread over the next few hours, security researchers found that because Hutchins had registered the domain name when he did, WannaCry would not execute further, effectively becoming the worm's killswitch.
+While the WannaCry worm continued to spread over the next few hours, security researchers found that because Hutchins had registered the domain name when he did, WannaCry would not execute further; the domain was effectively the worm's killswitch.
 Hutchins and Kryptos, along with the UK's National Cyber Security Centre, spent the next several days maintaining the honeypot servers from additional DDoS attacks, some restarted by ongoing Mirai botnets as to make sure the killswitch remained active while Microsoft and other security workers rushed to patch the exploit in the Server Message Block and issue it to end users.
 A separate effort from French cybersecurity researchers found a method to unlock and decrypt affected computers without having to pay the ransom.

-Hutchins' work, as MalwareTech, to stop WannaCry, was highly praised, but this led to the press figuring out Hutchins' identity behind MalwareTech in the days that followed.
-Hutchins tried to avoid the press including the more-invasive tabloids who had published his name and address tied to the MalwareTech name, though did agree to a single Associated Press interview under his real name, trying to defuse the "hero" perception he had been given.
+Hutchins' work, as MalwareTech, to stop WannaCry, was highly praised, but this led to the press identifying Hutchins as the person behind MalwareTech in the days that followed.
+Hutchins tried to avoid the press including the more invasive tabloids who had published his name and address tied to the MalwareTech name, though did agree to a single Associated Press interview under his real name, trying to defuse the "hero" perception he had been given.
 In this coverage, he kept his past history quiet, simply stating that he got his job with Kryptos Logic based on his software skills and MalwareTech blog hobbies he developed during school.
 He gained a type of a celebrity status within the cybersecurity world for his actions against WannaCry, and plans were made for him to attend the 2017 DEF CON cybersecurity conference in Las Vegas that August.